Caerind/TiledMapXtractor/README.md

 - External tileset (.tsx)
 - Almost all .tmx data (Please use the issue tracker if your output isn't the same as your Tiled editor)

-## What is not supported / TODO
+## What is not supported

-As the library is young, most features will be added soon

 - Multiple tilesets for rendering (only one tileset per layer)
-- Tileset:Tile:ObjectGroup
+- Tileset:Tile:ObjectGroup and Tileset:Tile:Image
+- Image from data

+## TODO

+Tileset part :
+- Terrains usage in-game
+- Animation using the .tmx data (even if not supported by Tiled at the moment)
+- Load/Save image as data in the .tmx
+- ObjectGroup and Image in Tileset:Tile, but what is this ?

+Layer part :
+- More testing and optimizations
+- Get the bounds of the layer depending on the orientation

+ObjectGroup part :
+- Tile Flipping

+Map part :
-- Tileset:Tile:Image
+- Conversion of coordinates
-- Image:Data
+- ResourceManager

 ## Requirements